 “If we can give them some tools to go forward, then we can cut into homelessness a little bit, because those folks can talk to other people on the streets who aren’t going to listen to me and bring them in—and then we’ve got something to give them once they get here.”

-The Review Committee, made up of Generation West Virginia and One Foundation staff, review all nominations according to the selection criteria as outlined above to identify up to 20 individuals to continue to on to Phase 3.
+The Review Committee, made up of Generation West Virginia and One Foundation staff, review all nominations according to the selection criteria as outlined above to identify up to 15 individuals to continue to on to step 4.

-The Review Committee reached out to each of the listed contacts for the individuals identified in Phase 2.
-After receiving additional feedback from references the Nominating Committee reached out to the nominated individuals directly for in depth interviews.
+The Review Committee will reach out to nominees to discuss the program and identify references.
+After receiving additional feedback from references the Nominating Committee will reach out to the nominated individuals directly for in depth interviews.
 The nominator remains confidential throughout the process.

-Based on the Phase 3 research, the Review Committee and prominent community leaders selected six winners for the award.
+Based on the step 4 research, the Review Committee and with input from prominent community leaders will select five – six winners for the award.